mjwgeek/USRP2M17-Selector/README.md

        www-data ALL=(ALL) NOPASSWD: /bin/systemctl restart usrp2m17

+   B) For HamVOIP

+       sudo EDITOR=nano visudo

    Add the following lines at the end for HamVOIP

        http ALL=(ALL) NOPASSWD: /bin/systemctl restart usrp2m17